ALS biomarker study

 What does taking part involve?

-Participants will be asked to donate a sample of biological fluid (blood and urine) every three months.
+Participants will be asked to donate a sample of biological fluid (blood and urine) every three months, or when they attend their regular clinic appointments as part of their routine care.
 You will also be given the option to donate a sample of cerebrospinal fluid (CSF) – the fluid found in the spinal cord – as well as a skin sample (both of these samples can only be donated for a maximum of three time points).